 There is no global standard on how to evaluate these metrics, but a handful of third-party firms have established thorough research and ranking methodologies.
 By using these ratings, investors can go much further in their application of socially responsible investing.
 Instead of simply excluding companies they don’t want to own, they can proactively seek out companies doing a better job managing environmental, social and governance issues.

 Will My Portfolio Performance Suffer?

-Demand for SRI is clearly growing, as is pressure in the corporate world to better manage ESG issues.
-These forces will likely only intensify over time.
-In addition, the advent of ESG research and rankings allows investors to more actively incorporate socially responsible filters into their investments.
-So if you’ve ever been interested in a more socially responsible portfolio, now is as good as time as any to make the switch.
+Given all these factors, it’s no wonder socially responsible investing is growing at such a rapid pace.
+What’s more, the advent of ESG research and rankings allows investors to more actively incorporate socially responsible filters into their investments.
+So if you’ve ever been interested in a more socially conscious portfolio, now is as good a time as any to make the switch.